humansdotai/docs-humans/ecosystem/gov/governance.md

 It's not unusual for an address to be owned by more than one individual.
 For example, a company can have multiple stakeholders who want to vote differently.
 In this scenario, it makes sense to allow them to split their voting power.
 Currently, they can't do "passthrough voting" and give their users voting rights over their tokens.
 However, the system allows exchanges to poll their users for voting preferences and vote on-chain proportionally to the results of the poll.

-To represent weighted vote on chain, we use the following [Protobuf](https://developers.google.com/protocol-buffers/docs/overview) message.
+To represent weighted vote on-chain, we use the following [Protobuf](https://developers.google.com/protocol-buffers/docs/overview) message.

 ```protobuf
 // WeightedVoteOption defines a unit of vote for vote split.